mlab-upenn/gokart-sensor/README.md

 Note:

-Velodyne Lidar ros2 driver and OAK-D camera ros2 driver([github link](https://github.com/luxonis/depthai-ros)) can be installed directly in CLI as ros2 internal driver packages.
+OAK-D camera ros2 driver([github link](https://github.com/luxonis/depthai-ros)) can be installed directly in CLI as ros2 internal driver packages.
 So they are not listed inside the Sensor_drivers, but in the install dependency part.